-- The Executive Committee and Board of Directors are committed to regularly reviewing the Company's Vision and Purpose, Strategy and Values to ensure that these meet the aim of promoting and delivering long term value to the shareholders, with Selfridges' customers, team members, supplier and brand partnerships, and environment at the heart of everything they do. - Principal risks have been identified across the Company at a department, project and corporate level.
+- The Executive Committee and Board of Directors are committed to regularly reviewing the Company's Vision and Purpose, Strategy and Values to ensure that these meet the aim of promoting and delivering long-term value. - Principal risks have been identified across the Company at a department, project and corporate level.
 Risks are assessed on a matrix of impact (financial and reputational) and likelihood, with target risks noted and a plan to address, mitigate or improve the risk position where possible.
-Risks are regularly reviewed and the overarching corporate risk register is discussed at the quarterly Executive Risk Management Committee meetings, as well as bi-annually at the meeting of the directors with the Audit Committee. - The key corporate risks identified include: the risk of a major incident occurring, cyber security and data privacy, Brexit, the increasing regulatory environment, including the impact of food safety laws and incidents, as well as health and safety. - Sustainability is also a key corporate risk and the sustainability risks identified by the business are: ineffective measuring and monitoring systems for managing sustainability performance, and reputational impacts in relation to poor ethical and environmental practices of suppliers.
-All risks have mitigation plans in place.
+Risks are regularly reviewed and the overarching corporate risk register is discussed at the quarterly Executive Risk Management Committee meetings, as well as bi-annually at the meeting of the directors with the Audit Committee. - The Risk Management Committee takes over the agenda of an Executive Committee meeting once a quarter.
+The Committee operates under Terms of Reference setting out its purpose and remit; the Committee supports the Board of Directors in identifying and managing key corporate risks, identifying actions for directors/ managers to address or mitigate risks or to improve controls.
+The Risk Management Committee meetings are chaired by the Stores Director, or another board director. - The key corporate risks affecting the Company include: the impact of the Covid-19 pandemic; the risk of a major incident occurring, cyber security and data privacy; the UK Government's decision to withdraw the VAT Retail Export Scheme which offered tax-free shopping to international customers; the complexity of the UK's trade deal with the EU, post-Brexit; change management; and the increasing regulatory environment, including the impact of food safety laws and incidents as well as health and safety.

-- The Directors regularly discuss and receive updates on key risk matters and ensure these are factored into decisions made, with appropriate controls through supplier engagement and contracts where appropriate. - The Audit Committee is appointed by the Board of Directors in consultation with the shareholder.
-The Audit Committee has Terms of Reference, which are reviewed each year. - Other risks are managed by Executive led sub-committees, such as data protection, cyber and information security via the Information Security Steering Committee; and strategic projects (stores and technology) and their risks via Masterplan or other programme governance meetings led by members of the Executive Committee. - Capital Expenditure is governed by a framework and procedure, with monthly CapEx Approval and Review meetings, attended by members of Selfridges Executive Committee and Selfridges Group. - A Contracts Authorisation Policy is in place across the Company. - There are policies and procedures in place for other key risk areas e.g. anti-money laundering, anti-bribery and corruption, safe deposit management procedures.
+- Sustainability is also a key corporate risk and the sustainability risks identified by the business are: ineffective measuring and monitoring systems for managing sustainability performance, and reputational impacts in relation to poor ethical and environmental practices of suppliers.
+All risks have mitigation plans in place. - The Directors regularly discuss and receive updates on key risk matters and ensure these are factored into decisions made, with appropriate controls through supplier engagement and contracts where appropriate. - The Audit Committee is appointed by the Board of Directors in consultation with the Shareholder and its responsibilities include reviewing the integrity of the financial statements, relationships with the external auditors and effectiveness of internal financial controls.
+The Audit Committee has Terms of Reference, which are reviewed each year. - Other risks are managed by Executive-led sub-committees, such as data protection, cyber and information security via the Information Security Steering Committee; and strategic projects (stores and technology) via programme governance meetings led by members of the Executive Committee. - Capital Expenditure is governed by a framework, including monthly meetings, which are attended by members of Selfridges Executive Committee and Selfridges Group. - A Contracts Authorisation Policy is in place across the Company. - There are policies and procedures in place for other key risk areas e.g. anti-money laundering, anti-bribery and corruption, safe deposit management procedures.